Content block block-customjs

 ☐ When splitting drains, the covers must be installed a minimum of three feet apart, measured center‑to‑center, and connected with a “T” configuration.

-– The “T” branch piping must be exposed during the pre‑plaster inspection.
+- The T, or “branch” piping, must be exposed during pre-plaster inspection when splitting drains.

 ☐ Wall‑mounted inlets must be round and smooth.